Connect with us

 Woody stressed that the “process of restoration is going to be slow and incremental,” and will move in a westerly direction.

 Woody showed pictures and video of workers flushing the system via fire hydrants, with the water starting out murky and brown and then becoming clear.
-Boil water advisories remain in place, and the city is recommending that when water returns, should flush their own home water systems for 15 minutes by letting the water at an outdoor spigot or through the bathtub.
+Boil water advisories remain in place, and the city is recommending that when water returns, residents should flush their own home water systems for 15 minutes by letting the water run at an outdoor spigot or through the bathtub.

 Workers flush fire hydrants to remove sediments until the water runs clear as shown in the before photo, left, and after.
 Credit: City of Asheville